ka8725/ka8725.github.com/_posts/2014-01-30-change-data-in-migrations-like-a-boss.md

 In order to perform the **migrations squashing** I added a rake task into [https://github.com/ka8725/migration_data#clean-old-migration](https://github.com/ka8725/migration_data) today.
 The task's name is `db:migrate:squash`.
 And finally don't forget to remove tests for the migrations if you have them after the task execution.
 Enjoy it!

-One not for the rake task.
+One note for the rake task.
 You have to make sure that all team members and deployment servers have already run all current migrations before the **squashing**.
 Otherwise they can have collisions.
 This process can be automated later.

+# Update 08/12/2015

+Once you can get the following state:

+{% highlight %}
+              Timeline
+                  |
+                  |
+                  |<— change in the DB schema
+                  |
+                  |
+         Squash —>|
+                  |
+                  |
+{% endhighlight %}

+This can be happened when somebody are squashing and some other person is creating a new migration.
+This way you can have inconsistency - the migration for change can try to alter the not created yet tables (for example, it just adds a new column to the `users` table).
+In order to fix the issue you have to update the timestamps for the migration change to be newer than the squash migration.